HerrMagiic/CSS-CreateCustomCommands/Examples/ServerCommands.md

         "Message": "Getting Kicked",
         "PrintTo": 0,
         "ServerCommands": [
-            "kick {USERID}" // Tags work for commands as well ]
+            "css_kick #{USERID}" // Tags work for commands as well.
+This command works with Simple Admin ]
     }
 ]